skismile/skismile.github.io/Readme.md

  <h2>Welcome to this repo</h2>
-I was  completed the task in 10 days and Given my best efforts to Construct this project.
+I was  completed the task in 10 days and Given my best efforts to  this project.
 In case of any suggestion and query feel free to connect me.

  <h1>TOOLS AND TECHNOLOGY USED ></h1>